Level-up reporting for Close data with Master Metrics

 Also, I wanted to be able to find data on opportunities just as easily as it is to find info on leads in Close, to answer questions like: How many opportunities did each sales rep close per day this month?

-The solution: Smart Reporting
+The solution: Master Metrics

 The need for better reporting was real for me and my team, and I knew that an expanded reporting tool would help other Close customers as well.

 So, I developed Master Metrics, a tool that lets you visualize your Close data and levels-up your reporting capabilities.

 How Master Metrics helps you create in-depth reports using your Close data